KrashLeviathan/krashleviathan.github.io/_posts/2017-11-05-Reflection-General-Education.md

 >
 > <cite>—[The 5 steps of Design Thinking](http://www.knctlab.com/blog/5-steps-design-thinking){:target="_blank"}</cite>

+To empathize with our users, we need to be able to view the world through their eyes.
+You need perspective.
+This is the sort of thing that general education electives offer.
 In my Design Cultures class (DSN S 183), we talked a lot about this design thinking process and how it is applied to "wicked" problems.
 The [Austin Center for Design](http://www.ac4d.com/) (2012) defines a wicked problem as...